csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 - Use separate I/O file(s) for each process (**"file-per-process"**)
 - Coordinated I/O to one file from many processes, eg. `fseek()` based on MPI rank

-MPI-IO essentially implements a smart and scalable combination of these ideas.
+MPI-IO essentially implements a scalable combination of these ideas.

 - Still useful to understand how these approaches would work in isolation